ameyrupji-k8s/k8s-cronjob-python-helloworld/README.md

 ## Cleanup

-To delete the container that was created use this command: `docker rm {container_id}`
+To delete the container that was created use this command: `helm delete --purge python-helloworld --tiller-namespace default`

 ![terminal-helm-delete](images/terminal-helm-delete.png)